 It only seems appropriate, given the origins of the race, that the Irish have the greatest overseas impact at the Aintree Grand National.
-The race is even run over roughly the same distance as the original country chase from St John’s Church Buttevant to St Marys Church at Doneraile, County Cork.
+The race is even run over roughly the same distance as the original country chase from St John’s Church Buttevant to St Mary’s Church at Doneraile, County Cork.

-A long wait, and 24 years later, The Liberator triumphed, having finished third behind Austerlitz two years earlier.
+After a long wait, and 24 years later, The Liberator triumphed, having finished third behind Austerlitz two years earlier.

-He finished third, second and finally first in the Grand Nationals of 1973, 1974 and 1975 respectively.
-Trained by Dan Moore of the Fairyhouse yard, he beat Red Rum who had won the previous two seasons and went on to win again in 1977.
+L’Escargot became the second-ever horse to win the National and the Cheltenham Gold Cup.
+Golden Miller was the first to achieve the feat.
+L’Escargot finished third in 1973, second in 1974 and finally won the Grand National in 1975.
+Trained by Dan Moore of the Fairyhouse yard, he beat Red Rum, who had won the previous two seasons and went on to win again in 1977.

 Recent Irish Grand National Winners

 Jockey of L’Escargot, Tommy Carberry, trained 1999 Irish and English National winner Bobbyjo, who was ridden by his son Paul Carberry.
 The father-son combo quickly caught on, and in 2000 Papillon won.
 He was trained by Ted Walsh with his son Ruby riding in his first National.